The-An0nym/forum/README.md

 # TODO:

 - Keep logout or change to fetch()
-- Only let one post be edited at a time
 - Finalize profile settings page
+- Make posting a new post focus on this post

 - Make clearance levels and moderation tools
 - Add ToS, Privacy Policy and cookies warning